OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/local-group/index.md

 :::{admonition} Local Group Colors
 The Local Group's galaxies are given these colors:
-- Aqua: galaxies under the gravitational influence of the Milky Way
+- Aqua: Galaxies under the gravitational influence of the Milky Way
-- Yellow: galaxies in Andromeda's sphere of influence
+- Yellow: Galaxies in Andromeda's sphere of influence
-- Green: other Local Group members
+- Green: Other Local Group members
-- Gray: other nearby galaxies
+- Gray: Other nearby galaxies
 :::